usnistgov/Docs4NIST/docs/customization.rst

 Formats a link to a single tag or branch.

-Available subsitution keywords are:
+Available substitution keywords are:

 - ``href``: URL of the downloadable output.
-- ``kind``: Type of downloadale output, e.g., PDF or ePUB.
+- ``kind``: Type of downloadable output, e.g., PDF or ePUB.

 .. |downloads.html|   replace:: :file:`downloads.html`